jacques/docs.npmjs.com/content/private-modules/intro.md

 ### Changing collaborator access

 If you want to give a user write access, change their access on the package page by clicking on `read-write`.
-You can also remove collaborators by clicking on the X.
+You can remove collaborators by clicking on the X.

 ## Logging in